 Limited Scope – Blooom manages every linked retirement account separately using the 5-step process previously described.
 The algorithm is not designed to consider any outside investment accounts or your overall investment portfolio, which can be problematic in certain situations.

 Consider my experience in the onboarding process, where Blooom’s algorithm didn’t care for my allocation to large-cap U.S. stocks.
 I purposefully designed my retirement plan this way, because the optimal investment option within my retirement account is the S&P 500 stock market index fund (which heavily weights large-cap U.S. stocks).

 There are other stock and bond funds available, but the average expense ratio (roughly 1% annually) is ridiculous when compared to the S&P 500 index fund (0.02% annually).
 Instead of allocating a portion of my retirement plan to these overpriced asset classes, I invest in similar funds (with lower expenses) within my IRA accounts to maintain my overall desired asset allocation.

 Blooom’s algorithm sees a diversification problem because it cannot consider my IRA or other investment accounts, but no such problem exists.
-If you have accounts that are not managed by Blooom, you can partially remedy this problem by using a free Personal Capital account to calculate your overall asset allocation and fees.
+If you have accounts that are not managed by Blooom, you can partially remedy this problem by using a free Personal Capital account (see my detailed review) to calculate your overall asset allocation and fees.